trackfellas/blog/readme.md

 ###To Do:

-- adjust theme
-- add plugins as necessary
--integrate previous content
+- adjustment of feed
+- refactoring of some structures

 ###File Structure

 / root
 contains:
-config.yml - details about the page setup, structure and its deployment. structure of the site
+config.yml - details about the page setup, structure and its deployment.

-/sources - single pages
-/scaffolds - currently empty
+/source
+contains post folder

 /themes/trackfellas